DDS910/Fire-Buster/README.md

 ## Game Link
-Here is the link to try out the Fire Buster game: https://github.com/DDS910/Fire-buster.exe.git or you can download in itch.io : https://itch.io/user/settings/connected-accounts
+Here is the link to try out the Fire Buster game: https://github.com/DDS910/Fire-buster.exe.git

 ## Contact
 - **Email** : sutantodenis@gmail.com